Learning Abroad Center

 Credits

 Through the lens of cinema and documentary film, this course explores the changes in French society from the period of the Second World War to the present day.
 Key moments in France’s history will be examined in a range of prominent films that reflect cultural, social and political evolutions that have taken place.
-By examining these works from a variety of perspectives, students will develop a deeper understanding of French culture and the community in which they are immersed.
+By examining these works from a variety of perspectives, you will develop a deeper understanding of French culture and the community in which they are immersed.
 Taught at the UofM Program Center.

 Syllabus for French [R]evolutions through Film: Transformations in French Society from 1945 to the Present